2013 ING New York City Marathon Viewing Guide

 - events in nyc/

 There's no question that the massive spectacle known as the ING New York City Marathon is regarded by many to be one of the most exhilarating events of NYC's fall season.
-This year's race, on November 4, welcomes a record 47,000 runners from around the world.
-Everyone from elite marathoners and para-athletes to seasoned amateurs and determined first-timers will be testing their mettle on a scenic 26.2-mile course that winds through all five boroughs of the City.
-Throughout their journey, runners will be cheered on by 2 million lively spectators lining the courseway, as well as some 130 live bands, DJs, innumerable blasting portable stereos, raucous house parties and the constant chopping sound of TV and police helicopters overhead, all of which will surely create a spirited cacophony and unforgettable experience for everyone involved.
+After being canceled last year—a first in the marathon’s 40-year-plus history—due to Hurricane Sandy, this year's race, on November 3, promises to be bigger and better than ever.
+A record 48,000 runners from around the world—elite marathoners, para-athletes, seasoned amateurs and determined first-timers—will test their mettle on a scenic 26.2-mile course that winds through all five boroughs of the City.
+Throughout their journey, runners will be cheered on by an estimated 2 million lively spectators lining the courseway, as well as some 130 live bands, DJs, innumerable blasting portable stereos and raucous house parties, all of which will surely create a spirited cacophony and unforgettable experience for everyone involved.

 The course offers spectators and fans many ideal viewing options, from Bay Ridge in Brooklyn (just over the Verrazano-Narrows Bridge at the start of the race) to the historic Central Park finish and all points in between.
 The following is a guide to help make your race day run smoothly.

 If friends or family members are running, they'll be counting on their own personal fan club to cheer them on to the finish.
-A pre-race plan is essential to navigating the fan fare and crowds on race day:
+A prerace plan is essential to navigating the fan are and crowds on race day:

 • Agree on where you will be, including the specific side of the street.
-It is much easier for your runner to emerge from the pack and find you than for you to pick them out of the pack.
-In addition, a well-placed loved one can be just the pickup a runner needs during a particularly tough stretch.
+It is much easier for your runner to find you than for you to pick them out of the pack.
+In addition, a well-placed loved one can be just the pick-me-up a runner needs during a particularly tough stretch.

 • Know your runner's number, starting wave and expected pace in order to best estimate their arrival window at your location.
 The race provides an athlete-tracking system so you can monitor your athlete's real-time splits.